ronikurnia1/TalkToDoc/integrate.md

 1. Use Visual Studio Code and open the source code you've cloned/downloaded before

-2. Open Terminal on your Visual Studio Code and navigate to the following folder: \TalkToDoc\src\TalkToDoc
+2. Open Terminal on your Visual Studio Code and navigate to the following directory: \TalkToDoc\src\TalkToDoc

 3. Run the following commands to add required parameters using user secrets: